SutirthaSaha/coding/02-stack.md

         else:
             stack.pop()  # Pop the stack for ')'
             if not stack:
-                stack.append(i)  # Push the current index as the new base
+                stack.append(i)  # Push the current index as the new base - would reach here only if there is an extra )fo
             else:
                 max_length = max(max_length, i - stack[-1])  # Calculate the length of the current valid substring